Nevenall/ghosting-the-edge/02 The Usual Suspects.md

 #### Cybernetic Body

-If you have a cybernetic body write that into at least one aspect; {{Cyborg Mercenary}} for example.
-This is important because characters without a {{cybernetic body}} are limited to 3 for their Physique and Move skills.
+If you have a cybernetic body write that into at least one aspect; {Cyborg Mercenary} for example.
+This is important because characters without a {cybernetic body} are limited to 3 for their Physique and Move skills.

 ### Skills

-Pick skills for your character according to the traditional pyramid with an apex of 4, and one additional restriction; your Physique and Move are limited to 3, unless you have a {{cybernetic body}}.
+Pick skills for your character according to the traditional pyramid with an apex of 4, and one additional restriction; your Physique and Move are limited to 3, unless you have a {cybernetic body}.

 ### Refresh & Stunts